xinyuhou94/xinyuhou94.github.io/_pages/about.md

 </p>

 ## About Me ##
 * I am a Postdoc Research Associate at Cambridge Endowment for Research in Finance (CERF), Cambridge Judge Business School.
-I am also a Research Associate at Cambridge Centre for Finance (CCFin) and affiliated with the Finance subject group at CJBS and Cambridge Trinity College.
-* I have earned my Ph.D. in the [Department of Economics](https://economics.wustl.edu/) at Washington University in St. Louis in 2022, under the supervision of Prof. [Philip H. Dybvig](https://dybfin.wustl.edu/).
+* I completed my BA (Economics) and BS (Mathematics) at Wuhan University, and PhD in Economics at Washington University in St Louis, where my PhD supervisor was Nobel Prize laureate [Philip H. Dybvig](https://dybfin.wustl.edu/).
+I am currently working on a paper with Prof Dybvig which analyzes the incentives of a distressed firm to gamble for redemption or ripoff under the impact of bankruptcy safe harbor protections for financial derivatives (see below).
-* My research interests lie in Law and Economics, Corporate Finance, Banking and Economic Theory.
+* My research interests lie in general Law and Economics, Corporate Finance, Banking and Economic Theory.
 My current works focus on corporate bankruptcy and liability.
+* I am also a Research Associate at Cambridge Centre for Finance (CCFin), and I am affiliated with the Finance subject group at CJBS and Cambridge Trinity College.
 * In my leisure time, I do gym and sports (tennis, cycling, climbing).
 I also like sketching and playing Yang Qin (a Chinese musical instrument).

 ### _Gambling for Redemption or Ripoff, and the Impact of Superpriority_